About the profile areas

 Langwarrin is a developing residential and rural-residential area, with remaining rural areas, quarries and several small commercial areas.

-Major features of the area include Gateway Shopping Centre, Langwarrin Plaza, Peninsula Private Hospital, Langwarrin Flora & Fauna Reserve, Langwarrin Public Hall, McClelland Gallery & Sculpture Park, Langwarrin Equestrian & Recreation Reserve, Little Boggy Creek Reserve, Lloyd Park, Pobblebonk Wetland Reserve, Studio Park, Dame Elizabeth Murdoch Arboretum and a number of schools.
+Major features of the area include The Gateway Shopping Centre, Langwarrin Plaza, Peninsula Private Hospital, Langwarrin Flora and Fauna Reserve, Cruden Farm, Langwarrin Public Hall, McClelland Gallery & Sculpture Park, Langwarrin Equestrian & Recreation Reserve, Little Boggy Creek Reserve, Lloyd Park, Monique Reserve, Pobblebonk Wetland Reserve, Studio Park, Dame Elizabeth Murdoch Arboretum and a number of schools.